 Illegal Gambling

 It might come as a surprise, but even illegal gambling winnings are still taxable.
 According to the American Gaming Association, the majority of Americans spend close to $150b every year to partake in illegal gambling activities.
 Sports bets make up the lion’s share of this figure, despite still being illegal in most states except from Delaware, Montana, Oregon and Nevada.
-More and more states are slowly beginning to rule out sportsbooks, and when that time comes, any winnings are fully tax deductible.
+More and more states are slowly beginning to rule out sportsbooks.
+And when that time comes, any winnings are fully tax deductible.

 Individual Games Breakdown

 The IRS also say that players should take note of the following in games where they may need to report their winnings and losses for certain betting transactions.
-With online casinos, they should have a system in place that calculates these factors automatically, but for anything won in land-based casinos, players should pay attention to the following:
+With online casinos, they should have a system in place that calculates these factors automatically.
+But for anything won in land-based casinos, players should pay attention to the following:

 Tables Games (blackjack, baccarat, craps, roulette, etc.) – Similar to slots, any winnings won from table games should see players take note of the table you were playing at, and the casino’s credit card data to show whether the credit was issued at the Cashier or the pit directly.